ITPrism/Module-Gamification-Activities/README.md

 Module - Gamification Activities
 ==============================
-( Version 1.3 )
+( Version 2.0 )
 - - -

-Gamification Activities is a module that displays last user activities.
+Gamification Activities is a module that displays latest activities.